andre-st/wahoo-utils/README.md

 		```

 ### Automate finding POIs along the route

-Manually adding POIs is too cumbersome.
+Manually adding points of interest is a pain in the for longer rides.
-OSM servers allow querying features within a bounding box.
+OpenStreetMap servers allow querying features within a bounding box (Overpass API).
-So we construct several size-optimized bounding boxes from all the route points in a GPX file and query features for every box.
+So we construct several size-optimized boxes from all the route points in a GPX file and query POIs for every box.
-Filters here, deduplication there, retrieved POIs are finally written to a TCX file as a list of CoursePoints.
+Filtered and deduplicatated, all retrieved POIs are finally written to a TCX file as a list of CoursePoints,
+in addition to the original route of course.

 ![Algorithm terms](./gpx2poi.svg)

-These are aligned and contained with a track file but uploading new or changed tracks to the bike computer is more complicated now;
+Uploading new or changed tracks to the bike computer is more complicated now, though:
-	perhaps we can automatically replace existing files on the Bolt with extended versions?
-	How avoid:
 	1. export from track editor, e.g. Komoot
 	2. create new track by running tools in this repo against your track
 	3. upload new track to smartphone
 	4. import new track via companion app
 	5. sync Bolt and app
 	6. avoid confusing new and old tracks if autosynced with Komoot

+Perhaps we can automatically replace existing files on the Bolt with extended versions?